simonsays881/data-protection/README.md

 * After these steps alb.workshop.com is ready to serve content
 * You should see the following printed in the runner window pane below :

-**"Successfully attached a HTTPS listener to the ALB"** **"Successfully issued a private certificate for the private domain alb.workshop.com"**
+**Successfully attached a HTTPS listener to the ALB**

+**Successfully issued a private certificate for the private domain alb.workshop.com**

 ### Step 7 :